nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-performance.md

 in order to be able to display them.
 For example, in a document layout, when it comes to display who created the document (`dc:creator` field), if we don't ask the REST API to resolve this field, we'll only be able to display the username.
 With a resolved field, we can display the firstname, lastname, email, etc.

 By default, Web UI requests any available field when navigating to a particular document.
-However, depending on your custom document types, resolving every single field may result in an overload.
+However, depending on your custom document types, resolving every single field may result in degraded performance.

 Since 10.10 ([NXP-26520](https://jira.nuxeo.com/browse/NXP-26520) and [NXP-25512](https://jira.nuxeo.com/browse/NXP-25512)), you can limit the list of fields that should be resolved with a contribution such as the following: